Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Evatt's median income among taxpayers is $64,263, with an average of $77,607.
-This places Evatt among the highest in Australia, compared to the Australian Capital Territory's median of $68,678 and average of $83,634.
-Based on Wage Price Index growth of 10.78% since financial year 2022, current estimates for March 2025 would be approximately $71,191 (median) and $85,973 (average).
-According to the 2021 Census figures, household, family and personal incomes in Evatt rank highly nationally, between the 88th and 89th percentiles.
-The income distribution shows that 34.8% of individuals earn between $1,500 - $2,999, reflecting regional patterns where 34.3% fall within this range.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Evatt's median income among taxpayers is $64,263.
+The average income in Evatt during this period was $77,607.
+These figures are among the highest in Australia, with the Australian Capital Territory having a median income of $68,678 and an average of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Evatt's median income would be approximately $73,003 and the average would be around $88,162 as of September 2025.
+According to 2021 Census figures, household, family, and personal incomes in Evatt all rank highly nationally, between the 88th and 89th percentiles.
+Income distribution shows that 34.8% of individuals in Evatt earn between $1,500 and $2,999, with a similar pattern seen in the region where 34.3% fall into this earnings band.
 Economic strength is evident with 38.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 87.3% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income